graphery/graphane-doc/src/guide/templating/binding.md

 # Binding

+The `g-bind` directive, also known as the shorthand `:` syntax, is a fundamental directive in Graphane that enables you to bind values or expressions to SVG attributes, styles and classes in your templates.

 ## Attributes

-The `g-bind` directive, also known as the shorthand `:` syntax, is a fundamental directive in Graphane that enables you to bind values or expressions to SVG attributes in your templates.

 The `g-bind` directive allows you to dynamically associate data to the SVG attributes.
 This enables you to update the values and update the attributes automatically.